By Simon Lomax

 The rules, issued last week by the U.S. Environmental Protection Agency, "will increase the pressure on Congress to act" on legislation giving the owners of coal-fired plants pollution targets that are easier to meet in exchange for new limits on carbon dioxide, said David Hunter, U.S. policy director for the International Emissions Trading Association.

-The Edison Electric Institute, a Washington-based trade association representing power companies such as American Electric Power Co. and Southern Co., has said the EPA's new acid-rain and smog regulations would require "dramatic" cuts in pollution from power plants.
+The Edison Electric Institute, a Washington-based trade association that represents power companies, has said the EPA's new acid-rain and smog regulations would require "dramatic" cuts in pollution from power plants.

-The U.S. Senate is set to debate an energy bill this month, and the proposals under discussion include cap-and-trade programs for acid rain, smog and carbon dioxide in which companies buy and sell a declining number of pollution rights.
+The U.S. Senate is set to debate an energy bill this month.
+The proposals under discussion include cap-and-trade programs for acid rain, smog and carbon dioxide in which companies buy and sell a declining number of pollution allowances.

 If Congress passes these cap-and-trade programs, a smaller number of the coal-fired plants that generate nearly half the electricity in the U.S. will likely have to be closed or upgraded right away, Hunter said in a telephone interview.
 The EPA was forced to issue tougher acid-rain and smog rules last week after a federal appeals court rejected a pollution trading plan put forward by the agency in 2005, he said.